taolson/Admiran/doc/Compiler.md

 called for each character in the input string.

 ### Qualified Identifiers and Symbols
-The tokenizer processes identifiers by first checking to see if the next character immediately following the ident is a `.`.
+The `tokenizeQualified` tokenizer  processes identifiers by first checking to see if the next character immediately following the ident is a `.`.
 If so, the identifer is treated as the module name of an Unresolved identifier or symbol, which is tokenized from the characters following the `.`.
 If not, the identifier is returned as an Unqualified identifier.

 ### Handling `$`
-The tokenizer handles `$` in two different ways: if the `$` is immediately followed (with no whitespace) by a letter or `_`, it signifies an identifer that is to be used as an infix operator, e.g. `$div` or `$parser.p_satisfy`, and returns that identifier as a Tsymbol.
-Otherwise it is treated as a standalone symbol (defined in `stdlib.m` as `apply`) or part of another symbol.
+The tokenizers handle `$` in two different ways: if the `$` is immediately followed (with no whitespace) by a letter or `_`, it signifies an identifer that is to be used as an infix operator, e.g. `$div` or `$parser.p_satisfy`, and returns that identifier as a Tsymbol.
+Otherwise it is treated as a stand-alone symbol (defined in `stdlib` as the function `apply`) or as part of another symbol.

 ### Handling a `#` suffix
 `tokenizeStr`, `tokenizeLitInt`, and `tokenizeLitChar` all check to see if the next character after tokenization is a `#`.
 If so, `tokenizeStr` appends the `#` as part of the name (to be processed as a normal identifier, but with the explicit `#` suffix).
 `tokenizeLitInt` and `tokenizeLitChar` use it to return a different token type (`TprimInt` and `TprimChar`, respectively), to be used later as unboxed primitive values.
+A `#` character otherwise is parsed as a stand-alone symbol (defined in `stdlib` as a prefix operator function to return the length of a list), or as part of another symbol.

 ### Expanding escape characters in strings
 Literal strings are tokenized in `tokenizeString` by repeatedly calling `tokenizeChar`, which handles the correct tokenization of